hank0982/ConcTrignr/report/6/Records and Analysis.md

 <center><img src="../4/Call_stack_layout.svg.png" height="350"></center>

 And there is no way to know the size of static array.
 As EFL binary files don't contain any information about how large the array is.
-Symbolic constraints solve engine cannot find a appropriate way to avoid engine visiting memory out of the array.
+Symbolic constraints solve engine cannot find an appropriate way to avoid engine visiting memory outside of the array.
 So, it may generate some test case can cause program encounter a **Segmentation Fault**.

 When it comes to dynamic array which OS locates them in heap.
 Things don't get better.
 There is still no way to know its size.
-The only way we can reserve size information is define some structures or some high-level classes.
+The only way we can reserve size information is define some structures or some high-level classes or compile sources into programs with debugging symbols.
 Such as vector supported by C++.
 But test tools can only support these standard structures or classes which tools know where they can reach size information.
 As for some user-defined structures or classes, testers must provide some extra information about where the size information is stored.

+On the other hand, if we can analyze programs' source code directly, all information we need can be retrieved.
+But unfortunately, we don't know why, KLEE failed on this challenge.
+It generates a lot of out-of-bound visiting behaviors, which may lead to segmentation fault.

-So, unless we change binary files format to contain more information, otherwise theoretically no tool can solve this challenge.
-The best thing  programmer can do is to develop a good programming habit of always checking index before visiting elements of an array.
+In order to solve this challenge, we can change binary files format to contain more information or our tool can using information contained in source code correctly, otherwise no tool can solve this challenge theoretically.
+The best thing as programmer can do is to have a good programming habit of always checking index before visiting elements of an array.
 And we can improve the test program to the following one:

 ```c
 int main(int argc, char**argv) {